-- b. credit may be given for existing or relocated trees provided they meet ULDC requirements.
-(BLDG PERMIT: LANDSCAPE - Zoning) - 4.
+- a. tree height: fourteen (14) feet; and, - b. credit may be given for existing or relocated trees provided they meet ULDC requirements.
+(BLDG PERMIT: LANDSCAPE Zoning) - 4.
 All palms required to be planted on the property by this approval, except on individual residential lots, shall meet the following minimum standards at installation: - a. palm heights: twelve (12) feet clear trunk; - b. clusters: staggered heights twelve (12) to eighteen (18) feet; and, - c. credit may be given for existing or relocated palms provided they meet current ULDC requirements.
-(BLDG PERMIT: LANDSCAPE - Zoning) - A group of three (3) or more palms may not supersede the requirement for a canopy tree in 5. that location, unless specified herein.
-(BLDG PERMIT: LANDSCAPE - Zoning) - 6.
+(BLDG PERMIT: LANDSCAPE Zoning) - 5.
+A group of three (3) or more palms may not supersede the requirement for a canopy tree in that location, unless specified herein.
+(BLDG PERMIT: LANDSCAPE Zoning) - 6.
 Field adjustment of berm and plant material locations may be permitted to provide pedestrian sidewalks/bike paths and amenities, and to accommodate transverse utility or drainage easements crossings and existing vegetation.
 All field adjustments shall be the minimum necessary to accommodate the aforementioned features and amenities.
-(BLDG PERMIT: LANDSCAPE - Zoning)
+(BLDG PERMIT: LANDSCAPE Zoning)